theRealAph/ScopeLocals/README.md

 ## What works with scope locals &mdash; and what doesn't

-Because scope locals have a well-defined extent, the block in which they were bound or inherited, they can never be syntactically compatible with thread-local variables.
+Because scope locals have a well-defined extent, the block in which they were bound or inherited, they can never be syntactically (or even structurally) compatible with thread-local variables.
 Therefore, some code changes will be required to switch from thread locals to scope locals.

 Please note that these are simple examples for the sake of brevity.
 In some cases a simple refactoring would make the use of scope locals